paulbrodersen/netgraph/README.md

 pip install netgraph
 ```

-If you are using (Ana-)conda (or mamba), you can also obtain netgraph from conda-forge:
+If you are using (Ana-)conda (or mamba), you can also obtain Netgraph from conda-forge:

 ``` shell
 conda install -c conda-forge netgraph